-If your home has elevated levels of radon above the U.S. Environmental Protection Agency’s (EPA) recommended action level of 4.0 picocuries of radon per liter of air (pCi/L), then a radon reduction system (often referred to as a mitigation system) should be installed.
+If your home has radon levels above the U.S. Environmental Protection Agency’s (EPA) recommended action level of 4.0 picocuries of radon per liter of air (pCi/L), then a radon reduction system (often referred to as a mitigation system) should be installed.

-Fortunately, mitigation system cost no more than other common home repairs, ranging from $800 to $1,200.
+Fortunately, most mitigation systems cost no more than other common home repairs.
+Most systems range from $800 to $1,200.

 The method of mitigation depends on the type of foundation your home has.
 Methods differ for basements, crawl spaces, engineered floors, slab on grade, or any combination of these foundations.
-See the photo gallery for examples of correct and incorrect practices.
+See the photos below for examples of correct and incorrect mitigation practices.

 Tips for Hiring a Contractor